-One of the priciest dentistry services we provide is dental implant supported tooth replacement.
-These tooth replacement options do carry a higher price tag than some other restoration options, but they are also longer lasting and dramatically improve oral health and function.
-If you’re interested in replacing a single tooth or a complete row of teeth with implant supported restorations, call Dental Designs of New England to schedule a tooth replacement consultation in our Merrimack dentistry practice today.
-We’ll walk you through every step of the process and help you budget for the costs associated with these treatments.
+One of the priciest dentistry services we provide is dental implants.
+This tooth replacement option does carry a higher price tag than some other restoration options, but they are also longer lasting and dramatically improve oral health and function.
+If you’re interested in replacing a single tooth or a complete row of teeth, call Dental Designs of New England to schedule an implant consultation today.
+We’ll walk you through every step of the process and help you budget for the costs associated with this treatment.

-Dental implant supported tooth replacement is a multiphase process, but the majority of the cost of these treatment plans is the price of the dental implant posts and their surgical implantation.
-The cost of your implants will depend in large part on the type of implant, material used, and the position of your missing tooth.
+Getting dental implants involves a multiphase process, and the majority of the cost of this treatment is the price of the dental implant posts and their surgical implantation.
+The cost of your implants will depend in large part on the type of implant needed, the material used, and the position of your missing tooth.

-If you’re interested in implant supported tooth replacement, we’ll start by discussing the costs and potential insurance benefits of each step of your restoration plan.
-We can also split the cost of care up over the course of your treatment, charging for each service on the day it’s provided rather than collecting the entire price of treatment upfront.
-For those patients who want to spread the price of treatment out over several months or years, we work with CareCredit and Wells Fargo Health Advantage to provide qualified patients with low and no interest financing plans.
+If you’re interested in getting dental implants, we’ll start by discussing the costs and potential insurance benefits of each step of your procedure.
+We can also split the cost over the course of your treatment, charging for each service on the day it’s provided rather than collecting the entire price upfront.
+And, for those patients who want to spread the price of their treatment out over several months or years, we work with CareCredit and Wells Fargo Health Advantage to provide qualified patients with low-to-no interest financing plans.

 To learn what the price of your specific implant procedure will be, be sure to schedule a consultation with us today.